Hedysarum alpinum

 Hedysarum alpinum is a species of flowering plant in the legume family known by the common name alpine sweetvetch, bear root, or eskimo potato.
-It is called masu, mashu, masru or mazu in the Iñupiaq language.
+It is called masu, mashu, masru or mazu in the Iñupiaq language, and as food aigak, meaning edible root.
 It has a circumpolar distribution, occurring throughout the northern latitudes of the Northern Hemisphere.
 In North America it is widespread in Canada and the northernmost United States, including Alaska.